Aspose/releases.aspose.com/content/total/jasperreports/_index.md

                 <h3 class="product-title">{{< Common/link href="/cells/jasperreports" text="Aspose.Cells for JasperReports"  >}}
                 </h3>
                 {{< Common/paragraph>}}Aspose.Cells for JasperReports allows you to export reports from JasperReports and JasperServer to
-                    Microsoft Excel Spreadsheet formats including XLS, XLSX &amp; SpreadsheetML.
+                    Microsoft Excel Spreadsheet formats including XLS, XLSX & SpreadsheetML.
 It also supports other popular formats such as PDF, ODS, CSV and Tab-delimited. {{< /Common/paragraph>}}
             {{< /Common/wrapper >}}
         {{< /Common/wrapper >}}